Justineo/vue-awesome/README.md

 Vue.component('v-icon', VueAwesome)
 ```

+### Props

+* `name: string`

+  The name of the icon.
+It's necessary if the component isn't used as the wrapper of an icon stack.
+All valid names correspond to the file path relative to the `icons` directory.
+Notice that you may have to check the name of the icon pack after you search on FontAwesome's website.
+For example, you'll see a URL argument of `style=brands` on the [detail page for `500px`](https://fontawesome.com/icons/500px?style=brands) and the icon name will be `brands/500px`.

+  We only support free icons for FontAwesome and because the `solid` style has the most icons, we've made it the default pack so the path prefixes can be omitted.

+* `scale: number|string`

+  Used to adjust the size of the icon.
+Default to `1`.

+* `spin: boolean`

+  Used to specify whether the icon is spining.
+Default to `false`.

+* `inverse: boolean`

+  If set to `true`, the color of the icon will become `#fff`.
+Default to `false`.

+* `pulse: boolean`

+  Set the pulse effect to the icon.
+Default to `false`.

+* `flip: 'vertical'|'horizontal'|null`

+  Used to flip the icon.

+* `label: string`

+  Set the `aria-label` for the icon if provided.
+Otherwise the icon will have `role="presentation"` thus not accessible.

 ### Misc

 If you are using `vue-awesome/components/Icon` (instead of the whole bundled version), Vue-Awesome won't import a single icon by default.
 Do not forget to import icons you want to use.